Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 ```bash
 dotnet add package Fable.Browser.XMLHttpRequest
 ```
 Here is an example on how to work with `XMLHttpRequest` in a non-Elmish context where we request the the contents of a file from the webpack development server that is running locally and log the response to the console.
-Remember that the development server is a static file server so we can ask for the contents of any file in the `public` directory, such as the contents of the `index.html` file that initiated the request itself:
+Remember that the development server is a static file server so we can ask for the contents of any file in the `dist` directory, such as the contents of the `index.html` file that initiated the request itself:
 ```fsharp
 open Browser.Types
 open Browser